abigailwozniak/job-tenure/detail.md

   - The tables and figures are generated using the correspondingly named stata do files.
   - The following figures and tables are self-contained within the corresponding do file and do not need auxillary data, except for the CPS microdata.
     - Figures 1, 2,
-    - Online Appendix Figure 3
+    - Online Appendix Figure 3 and 5
     - Table 1
   - The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
 This file is provided in the replication package and is called: **ind-occ-asec.dta**
     - Figures 3, 4, 7, 10,